Money, Value & the Sacred

 On Mammon, the measure that prices everything, and the god that asks for your one life

 Money carries the heaviest shadow in the everyday-occult series, and the oldest teachings saw it with a clarity the modern world has lost.
-Money is not merely useful and dangerous; it is, in the gravest warning, a rival god, a power that demands the kind of total devotion that leaves room for no other, and that, served, reshapes a person into its own image.
+Money is, in the gravest warning, a rival god, a power that demands the kind of total devotion that leaves room for no other, and that, served, reshapes a person into its own image.
 The shadow of money is not that it is evil but that it is a master posing as a servant, an egregore so powerful and so woven into survival that serving it can quietly become the whole of a life, and the life so spent can be discovered, too late, to have been traded for the one thing that cannot buy any of it back.

 Mammon